luyangzhao/Tensegrity-Dolphin-Robot/PCB/README.md

 5️⃣ **Tactile switch 4x4x3.5** – This part will be used to control the power of robot.
 [Taobao Link](https://item.taobao.com/item.htm?_u=fb6lncq47bf&id=578313422043&skuId=3994993738973)
 6️⃣ **5W receiving module (square 23x30 coil) + 10W transmitting module** – This part is for wireless charging.
 [Taobao Link](https://item.taobao.com/item.htm?_u=fb6lncq9349&id=681481042391&skuId=5051612254394)
 7️⃣ **Shaft Seal 5x13x5** – This part is for wireless charging.
 [Taobao Link](https://item.taobao.com/item.htm?_u=fb6lncq98e2&id=652255362545&skuId=4713539808324)
+8️⃣ **Encoder Magnet** – We are using Radial 6-pole.
+If you can't find it, other poles may also work.
+[Taobao Link](https://item.taobao.com/item.htm?_u=fb6lncq2191&id=539394627100)
+9️⃣ **GA12-N20 Motor with rear shaft** – We are using 1:150 gear ratio, 12V, 200RPM (no load).
+Since we need a lot of this motor, we ordered with this vendor.
+You may find other equivalent for small quantity.
+[Taobao Link](https://shop108869903.taobao.com/?spm=pc_detail.30350276.shop_block.dshopinfo.2fe07dd6G8NZ3C)
-8️⃣ Wires are needed for assembly, recommend 22AWG or thicker for power cord.
+🔟 Wires are needed for assembly, recommend 22AWG or thicker for power cord.
 Switch wire can be thin.